 9.3.1.23.2 MU-RTS variant The MU-RTS frame format is a variant of Trigger frame format as shown in Figure 9-51a (Trigger frame).

-The TA field value is the address of the STA transmitting the MU-RTS frame.
+NOTE 1 - The TA field value is the address of the STA transmitting the MU-RTS frame.

 TGax editor: Modify the sentence on page 16 line 47 as the following: